Moving to New Zealand from the US: Complete guide for 2026

 Residency vs citizenship

-Start with a resident visa after 2 years, and with proof of ties like work or family, you can upgrade to permanent residency with full stay and travel rights.
-Live in New Zealand for 5 years as a resident, meet language and character checks, and you can apply for citizenship and a Kiwi passport.
+Start with a resident visa.
+After two years, with proof of ties like work or family, you can upgrade to permanent residency with full stay and travel rights.
+Live in New Zealand for five years as a resident, meet language and character checks, and you can apply for citizenship and a Kiwi passport.

 Where to reside in New Zealand